ChapToR 2010: The Chaplain as Teacher, the Teacher as Chaplain

 Any and all liability of the National Association of Episcopal Schools (NAES) and/or the Council for Spiritual and Ethical Education (CSEE) with respect to registration, reservations, cancellations, changes in the location or content of the program, and refunds is limited to a sum no greater than the registration fee paid.
 Under no circumstances shall NAES and/or CSEE be liable for incidental or consequential damages of any kind, including, but not limited to, the cost of transportation or lodging.
 Submission of registration and payment constitutes acceptance of the terms and conditions herein.

-accommodations are available at Virginia Theological Seminary (VTS) for this event.
-For information about hotel alternatives to VTS housing, please Visit Alexandria
+General Hotel Information:At this time no accommodations are available at Virginia Theological Seminary (VTS) for this event.
+For information about hotel alternatives to VTS housing, please Visit Alexandria.

 VTS Room Assignments and Check-in Instructions — Final room assignments and check-in instructions will be sent in a dedicated e-mail on Friday, January 29, 2010, separate from the final, general pre-conference e-mail on that same day.